 Sound impossible?
 Not if you continue to reinforce that this is a non-negotiable requirement for getting a driver’s permit.
 You can sweeten the deal if you like by paying a fee for each report as a way to supplement your teen’s allowance.

 This is a designed to be a self-directed project.
-If he does not gather the information and present the reports then you as a parent have the authority to delay driver’s permit until the project is completed.
+Consequently, if he does not gather the information and present the reports then you as a parent can delay application for driver’s permit until the project is completed.

 Your teen is responsible for this project but will need the gas purchase receipts.
 One way to gather them is to keep an envelope or small clipboard in the car.
 Amounts for maintenance, insurance and payments can be provided from your statements.